mumamomumo/mumamomumo/README.md

 ## About me

-I want to try everything but end up trying nothing.
-I start a lot of projects, end up finishing none of them.

 I enjoy coding, and I love the feeling of solving a problem on my own, without any AI :D

 I love learning, and I love the satisfaction when I understand something that was difficult to me.

 I enjoy meeting new people, and I enjoy learning new stuff from other people.

-I love being positive, because why should I intentionally bring negativity into my life by criticizing, judging, or hating people?

 ## Proud Projects
 [Yet Another Productivity App](https://anotherproductivity.vercel.app/) - An app made with React, Typescript, bundled with Tauri.
 I didn't use Rust for this app.
 It's available on the web too.

 [This thing](https://github.com/mumamomumo/ui-testing-thingy) - A little project to practice CSS.

 [Pomodoro Thingy](https://github.com/mumamomumo/pomodoro-thingy) - A pomodoro timer that looks like a Nintendo Gameboy.
 The buttons work, and you can input numbers with the keyboard.
-No games on it though :(
+No games on it though... yet

 ## Stuff I know